A Short History of Angus Choral Society

 Mark Hindley, who was Ralph Jamieson’s accompanist, took over as conductor at the beginning of 1997.
 Hi accompanist, incidentally, was Brian Hirst, who is the present accompanist for Angus Choral Society.
 Mark Hindley conducted the choir until December 2000.
 Works of note under his leadership were Shubert’s “Mass in G”, Dvorak’s “Stabat Mater” and, or course, the World Premier of “Songs of Angus”, a commissioned work with music written by Christopher Tambling to words by Violet Jacobs.
 The concert was held in St Fergus Church in Glamis in December 2000 with soloists Alison McDonald Soprano, Frank Church, Baritone and Jeremy Thurlow as pianist and organist.

 Laurie Forrester came next in January 2001 but only remained as conductor until May 2002.
-Works, under his baton, included Mozart’s “Requiem” and Rachmaninov’s “Vespers”.
+Works, under her baton, included Mozart’s “Requiem” and Rachmaninov’s “Vespers”.